Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Entanglement Entropy, Energy-Momentum Densities and Mutual Information

-\ee If we can find $\mu \mathcal{H}_s$ such that \be \cos{\left(\mu \mathcal{H}_s\right)}=e^{-\epsilon H_R}, \ee then this post-selected measurement can be thought of as the Euclidean time evolution.
-If we find $\mu \mathcal{H}_s$ that satisfies (\ref{eq:cos-eucl}) and normalize the projected density operators such that the trace of those operators is one, then we obtain (\ref{eq:lorentzian-density-op}).
-Thus, the Euclidean time evolution can be considered as the protocol constructed of the unitary time evolution between the systems under consideration and the ancilla, and post-selecting projection measurement on the ancilla.
-Note that the norm of the density operators in (\ref{eq:bofore-postselcted}) becomes infinite due to the contraction of the two local operators.
+Moreover, the norm of the density operators in (\ref{eq:bofore-postselcted}) becomes infinite due to the contraction of the two local operators.
 To keep their norms finite, for example, one may replace $\mathcal{O}(x)$ with $e^{-\tilde{\epsilon}H_{0}}\mathcal{O}(x)$.
 However, after performing post-selecting projection measurement, by setting the trace of the projected density operators to be one, we can obtain the normalized density operators.
 Therefore, we would not discuss how to tame the divergence of $\rho_{\text{Tot.},i}$ in this paper.